-The following are alternatives to term loans and are generally offered by online lenders.
-They may not share the same low interest rates offered by banks or the SBA, but they have flexible terms and are options for businesses with bad credit.
+The following are alternatives to term loans and are offered by many online lenders.
+These funding types may not share the same low interest rates offered by banks or the SBA, but they have flexible terms and are options for businesses with bad credit.

-These work like business credit cards, letting you withdraw and use funding as needed.
-You pay back what you borrow, and then take out additional funds as you need to.
+With a business line of credit, you withdraw and use funding as needed.
+You pay back what you borrow, and then take out additional funds when you need them.

 Banks do offer higher lines of credit to qualified borrowers, but online lenders approve businesses unable to qualify for those high limits, albeit at a considerably lower amount.
-The average business line of credit offered by alternative lenders, like Fast Capital 360’s partners, is around $22,000.
+The average business loan amount for a line of credit offered by Fast Capital 360’s alternative lenders was nearly $17,900 for 2019.

-Not technically a loan but an advance, merchant cash advances (or MCAs) are a favorite choice for businesses with a limited credit history or a bad credit score.
+Although not a loan, merchant cash advances (MCAs) are a popular choice among businesses with a limited credit history or a bad credit score.

-MCA lenders provide you with working capital that is repaid with a percentage of your future sales.
-Payments are taken out from credit card transactions or ACH draws until you have paid in full.
+MCA providers advance you working capital that’s repaid with a percentage of your future sales.
+Payments are taken out from credit card transactions or ACH draws until you’ve paid in full.

-These are great short-term lending options for businesses looking for an infusion of working capital.
-The average merchant cash advance amount is $32,000, providing everything you need to get through a dry spell.
+These are great short-term funding options if you’re looking for an infusion of working capital.
+The average MCA amount offered through Fast Capital 360’s lending partners was $32,084 in 2019.

-If you’re in the market for new equipment, it’s not the average but the maximum business loan amount you should consider.
-Instead of basing the total amount off of what you can qualify for, equipment financing considers your fundability alongside the value of what you want to purchase.
+If you’re in the market for new equipment, it isn’t the average small business loan amount but the maximum business loan amount you should consider.
+Instead of basing the total amount off of what you’re qualified to receive, equipment financing considers your fundability alongside the value of what you want to purchase.